kalervoraitanen/molde-startertheme/README.md

 With a Mobile-First approach Molde serves up only the minimum to small devices and progressively enhances for larger viewports.

-Molde is translation ready and accesibility ready.
-It scores 100 in Accesibility in Google's Lighthouse audit.
+Molde is translation ready and accessibility ready.
+It scores 100 in Accessibility in Google's Lighthouse audit.

 And what's best it is totally free.
 You can do what every you want with it, even money!